Kipper-Lang/Kipper/src/docs/latest/built-in-functions.md

 Returns the length of the specified iterable `iterable`.

-Though note that at the current stage of development only strings are supported, since iterables are yet to be implemented with the next releases.
-For more info regarding the development please go [here](https://github.com/Luna-Klatzer/Kipper/discussions/139).
+Though note that at the current stage of development, only strings are supported, since iterables such as lists are yet to be implemented and will be released in the future.
+For more info regarding the development schedule please go [here](https://github.com/Luna-Klatzer/Kipper/discussions/139).

 #### List of supported environments